Skip to content

 Java Virtual Machine#

-• For security and long-term support, it is mandatory to use Amazon Corretto builds, which are OpenJDK builds provided and maintained by Amazon.
+• For security and long-term support, you must use Amazon Corretto, which provides OpenJDK builds maintained by Amazon.

 • Java version 8 is no longer supported.